qmonnet/rbpf/README.md

 create a new buffer for each packet.
 It may be useful for programs compiled for the kernel and that assumes the data they receive is a `sk_buff` pointing to the packet data start and end addresses.
-So here we just provide the offsets at which the eBPF program expects to find those pointers, and the VM handles takes in charger the buffer update so that we only have to provide a reference to the packet data for each run of the program.
+So here we just provide the offsets at which the eBPF program expects to find those pointers, and the VM handles the buffer update so that we only have to provide a reference to the packet data for each run of the program.

 ```rust
 extern crate elf;